compSPI/compSPI/docs/contributing.rst

 from high-level questions to a more detailed check-list.

 - Do we want this in the library?
 Is it likely to be used?
-Do you, as a compspi user, like the change and intend to use it?
-Is it in the scope of compspi?
+Do you, as a compSPI user, like the change and intend to use it?
+Is it in the scope of compSPI?
 Will the cost of maintaining a new feature be worth its benefits?

-- Is the code consistent with the API of compspi?
+- Is the code consistent with the API of compSPI?
 Are public functions/classes/parameters well named and intuitively designed?

-- Are all public functions/classes and their parameters, return types, and stored attributes named according to compspi conventions and documented clearly?
+- Are all public functions/classes and their parameters, return types, and stored attributes named according to compSPI conventions and documented clearly?

 - Is every public function/class tested?
 Are a reasonable set of